oomph-lib/oomph-lib/README.md

 ### Option 2: Specifying a custom installation location

 By default, `oomph-lib` will be installed to the `install/` subdirectory of the root `oomph-lib` folder.
-To specify a different installation location, pass `--install-prefix=<install-location>` to `cmake` during the configure step.
+To specify a different installation location, pass `--install-prefix=<install-location>` to CMake during the configure step.
 Note that `<install-location>` must be an **absolute** path.
 Here's an example where we specify different build and install directories:

 ```bash
 # Configure and build (write build information into the